 What is an Injunction against Harassment?

 An injunction against harassment prohibits a person from harassing, annoying or alarming another person.
 An injunction can be filed against neighbors, friends or strangers, as long as you have their name.
 One act of harassment will not be enough to get an order.
 There must be a series or pattern of acts before a judge will consider granting the order.
-Also, you must tell the person that you are going to apply for an order, or give the judge a good reason why you have not told the person.
 The person filing the injunction is called the plaintiff.
 The person against whom the injunction is filed is called the defendant.

 Where do I file a petition for Injunction Against Harassment?